PrefectHQ/prefect/docs/cloud/cloud-quickstart.md

 To sign in with an existing account or register an account, go to [https://app.prefect.cloud/](https://app.prefect.cloud/).

-You can create an account with:
+You can create an account with any of the following:

 - Google account
 - Microsoft account